mongodb/atlas-cli-plugin-example/README.md

 - environment variables
 - standard input/output/error

-That allows the plugin to operate as if it were a native part of the Atlas CLI.

 ## Developing a Plugin

 Plugins can be developed with any programming language.
 A plugin directory can contain any number of files, but it strictly requires two: an executable binary file and a `manifest.yml` file.